RealTimeLogic/Xedge32/doc/source/xedge.rst

 You can use any external IDE or editor to edit files directly on the ESP32 by mounting the device as a WebDAV drive.
 For instructions on how to mount the WebDAV drive using various client operating systems, visit the `How to Mount a WebDAV Drive <https://fuguhub.com/FileServer.lsp>`__ page on the FuguHub site.

 To mount the ESP32's WebDAV server, use the URL https://ip-address/rtl/apps/.
-Note that the WebDAV server does not require authentication or user credentials.

 .. _LuaDebug: